aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/removeat/_index.md

 ---
 title: RemoveAt
 second_title: Aspose.Sildes for .NET API Reference
-description: Removes the element at the specified index of the collection.
+description: Removes the shape at the specified index from the shape collection.
 type: docs
 weight: 430
 url: /aspose.slides/shapecollection/removeat/